pjmazenot/phpsolr-phpdoc/README.md

-# Solr Extension for PHP - PHPDOC
+# PHPDOC for the PHP Solr Extension (PECL)

 ## Disclaimer

-It's a work in progress, it should be finished in the next few days.
+It's a work in progress, it should be finished in the next few days :)

 ## Reference